 B Jesus is our sacrifice for sin.
 Therefore, let us offer to God a sacrifice of praise.
-In the Lord's Supper we have been reminded and assured that Jesus died for our sins; therefore, let us offer a sacrifice of praise.
-The second thing this requires is that "we do not forget to do good."
+The second thing this means is that "we do not forget to do good."

 "To do good."
 This sacrifice of praise must always start with our own families.
 If we can't do good to those closest to us, then there is something seriously wrong with our hearts.
 Paul has this to say:

 (1 Tim 5:4,8,16) But if a widow has children or grandchildren, these should learn first of all to put their religion into practice by caring for their own family and so repaying their parents and grandparents, for this is pleasing to God ...
 (8) If anyone does not provide for his relatives, and especially for his immediate family, he has denied the faith and is worse than an unbeliever ...
 (16) If any woman who is a believer has widows in her family, she should help them ...